Knulpinette/42_03_philosophers/README.md

 Play with philosophers as threads and mutexes.
 (No Bonus)

+* To use it, `make` and then follow the instructions.

-🦕 Comments are in the code 🦕
+🦕 Comments are `in the code` 🦕

 # Useful Links